Doing a morning yoga practice helps your body and mind to start the day right. You will feel energize and relaxed at the same time.

 You will feel an increase in blood circulation to your head which calms your mind and headaches.
 This pose is meant to help you to enter a relaxed state with the least amount of effort!

-If your head doesn’t reach the floor, you may use a cushion and rest your forehead on it.
+If your head doesn’t reach the yoga mat, you may use a cushion and rest your forehead on it.

 Extended Triangle Pose